mstuyt-wrk/ISC-Source-Creator/README.md

 | `write` | Write | Write access |
 | `update` | Update | Update access |
 | `audit_view` | Audit View | Audit view access |

+#### What it does per source (both modes)

+1. Creates the Delimited File source
+2. Reads the source's account and entitlement schemas from ISC to discover the exact column names required
+3. Builds account and entitlement CSVs that match those schemas exactly
+4. Uploads and triggers the **account aggregation**
+5. Uploads and triggers the **entitlement aggregation**

+---

 #### Step 1 — Find a valid owner ID